yingweiwo

 Additional Infomation

-See also: Trametinib (has active moiety).
+See also: Trametinib (containing the active moiety).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.